-If, after stage 3, your complaint has not been resolved to your satisfaction, you can refer the issue to The Property Ombudsman, as we are a member of The Property Ombudsman Scheme (tpos.co.uk).
-The advantage of the ombudsman is that they will look at the matter with a fresh and unbiased view.
-The Property Ombudsman will review your issue after you have exhausted the stages set out above.
+Remus is a member of The Property Ombudsman Scheme (www. tpos.co.uk).
+If we cannot resolve your complaint to your satisfaction following the stages 1-3 outlined above, you are welcome to ask the ombudsman to take a look.
+The advantage of the ombudsman is that they will look at the matter with a fresh and totally unbiased view.
+The ombudsman will review your issue after you have exhausted the stages set out above.